Type of scholarships:

-Austria, Belgium, Bulgaria, Czech Republic, Denmark, Estonia, Germany, Ireland, Greece, Spain, France, Croatia, Italy, Cyprus, Latvia, Lithuania, Luxembourg, Hungary, Malta, Netherlands, Poland, Portugal, Romania, Serbia, Slovenia, Slovakia, Finland, Sweden, United Kingdom, North Macedonia, Iceland, Liechtenstein, Norway, Turkey.
+Austria, Belgium, Bulgaria, Croatia, Cyprus Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Italy, Latvia, Lichtenstein, Lithuania, Luxembourg, Malta, Netherlands, Norway, North Macedonia (Republic of), Poland, Portugal, Romania, Serbia (Republic of), Slovenia, Slovakia, Spain, Sweden, Turkey (Republic of)

-Students whose citizenship is one of the Erasmus+ Partner Countries count as Partner Country students.
+Students whose nationality is one of the Partner Countries count as Partner Country students.

-Students whose citizenship is one of the Erasmus+ Programme Countries count as Programme Country students.
-Students with a Partner Country citizenship who do not fulfil the Partner Country criteria defined above (12-months rule) count as Programme Country students.
+Students whose nationality is one of the Programme Countries count as Programme Country students.

 Students with a double nationality (of a Partner and of a Programme Country) must specify the nationality under which they submit their scholarship application.